dret/webconcepts/JSON-specs.md

 ## JSON Document Structure

-The following JSON snippet shows one part of [the *HTTP Method* concept](/concepts/http-method.json).
-All but the HTTP `GET` method have been removed in this example.
+The following JSON snippet shows one part of [the complete JSON representation for specifications](/specs/specs.json).
+Everything but the [IETF RFC 2648 specification](/specs/IETF/RFC/2648) has been removed in this example.

 ```json
 { "IETF":